 Certain AFOPs offer clear advantages for airlines.
 Online banking is particularly promising as banks guarantee the funds, meaning you won’t have to deal with chargebacks.
 This also means quicker turn-around and fewer fraud claims.

-Through the Accelya Payment Gateway, your airline can integrate with nearly every major AFOP worldwide, all from a single connection.
+With Accelya’s Order capabilities, your airline can integrate with nearly every major AFOP worldwide, all from a single connection.
 You will improve your payment strategy with Accelya.